esphome/esphome-docs/components/wifi.rst

 in your wifi configuration, ESPHome will automatically set up an access point that you can connect to.
 Additionally, you can specify both a "normal" station mode and AP mode at the same time.
-This will cause ESPHome to only enable the access point when no connection to the wifi router can be made.
+This will cause ESPHome to only enable the access point when no connection to the WiFi router can be made.

 .. _wifi-manual_ip: